 Match the homebuying team member on the left with the appropriate description on the right.
 A. Home Inspector 1.
 A person or company that makes loans for real estate B. Underwriter purchases.
 "Loan officer" is a related term that refers to C. Assessor a representative of a lending or mortgage company who D. Appraiser is responsible for soliciting homebuyers and for qualifying E. Lender and processing loans.
 2. A government official responsible for determining the value of a property for taxation purpose.
-3. A professional who conducts an inspection of the home's structure and mechanical systems to determine quality, soundness, and safety.
-S/he makes the potential homebuyer aware of any repairs that may be necessary.
-4. A lender's representative who analyzes a loan application, the potential borrower's credit history, and a judgment of the property value to determine the amount of risk involved in making the loan.
+3. A professional who inspects the home's structure and mechanical systems to determine quality, soundness, and safety.
+They make the potential homebuyer aware of any repairs that may be necessary.
+4. A lender's representative who analyzes a loan application.
+They evaluate the borrower's credit history and a judgment of the property value to determine the risk involved and the borrower's capacity to repay the loan.
 5. A professional who gives an estimate of a property's fair market value based on the sales of comparable homes in the area and on the property's features.
 This estimate is generally required by a lender before loan approval to ensure that the mortgage loan amount is not more than the value of the property.